 Doyle says that in terms of comparison, only Herbie Hancock and members of the Marsalis family match Nakai in stylistic range, and that Nakai’s influence extends to Canyon artists like flutist Tony Duncan, born the year Changes came out.
-His relentless, genre-resistant approach can be felt (spiritually, if not sonically) in the work of groups like Treasure Mammal.
-The experimental Phoenix band name-checked Nakai on its classic jam “Real Talk.”
+His relentless, genre-resistant approach can be felt (spiritually, if not sonically) in the work of groups like Treasure MammaL.
+The experimental Phoenix band name-checked Nakai on their classic jam “Real Talk.”

 Meat Puppets, Meat Puppets II (1984)

 Meat Puppets roared out of the Phoenix hardcore/punk scene in 1982 with the release of their debut eponymous album, featuring smeared, impressionistic riffs and exploded throat vocals.
 So it must have shocked at least a few punkers to hear “Lost,” a classic country lament, on Meat Puppets II just a few years later in 1984.
 Featuring brothers Curt and Cris Kirkwood on guitar and bass, respectively, and drummer Derrick Bostrom, the album, along with records by X and the Mekons, helped establish the formula for cowpunk.
 But it also exhibited psychedelic tendencies, creating an elegantly wrecked and fried desert sound.

 Joel Robinson, who leads the avant-garde free jazz collective Sunn Trio (of which current Meat Puppet guitarist Elmo Kirkwood was once a member) purchased the album at a Best Buy when he was 13.
 While another Phoenix band on this list, the Sun City Girls, serve as a more direct influence on his band, the Puppets made an ideologically heavy impact.